gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - banner area
       - image and link served via api
 - A users profile can show a button linking to an external site
-   - button defined by api
+   - button defined by api (view 7.7.1)
       - two button types
       - text
       - action